Igglybuff/awesome-piracy/readme.md

 - [Counterfeit and Piracy Watch List 2018](https://torrentfreak.com/images/tradoc_157564.pdf)
 - [/r/EmbyShares](https://www.reddit.com/r/EmbyShares) This subreddit is dedicated to the sharing of Emby servers.
 - [/r/freefolk](https://www.reddit.com/r/freefolk) Streams for new episodes of Game of Thrones
-- [/r/ProshotMusicals](https://www.reddit.com/r/ProShotMusicals) Subreddit for all those theatre obsessed people who want proshots instead of bootlegs to be seen.
+- [/r/ProshotMusicals](https://www.reddit.com/r/ProShotMusicals) Subreddit for all those theatre obsessed people who want pro shots instead of bootlegs to be seen.
 - [Shodan](https://www.shodan.io/) Shodan is the world's first search engine for Internet-connected devices.
 - [Pi-hole](https://pi-hole.net/) Pi-hole is a Linux network-level advertisement and internet tracker blocking application which acts as a DNS sinkhole
 - [How to use eMule in 2018](https://www.reddit.com/r/Piracy/comments/9p82e1/how_to_use_emule_in_2018/) An up-to-date guide detailing how to use eMule to download rare content from the eDonkey and Kad P2P networks.